MichiTheGenius/YoutubeToMP3/README.md

 	```sh
 	chmod +x reqs/requirements_arch.sh
 	```
-5. choose whether you want to download a mp3 or mp4.
-	- **For the mp3 follow:**
+5. run one of the following scripts:
 	- for for the single video run:
 	```sh
 	python3 yt_mp3.py